meg768/homebridge-ikea-tradfri-gateway/README.md

                The **host** property in **~/.homebridge/config.json** is no longer required.
 * 2019-11-27 - Added support for non IKEA devices.
 * 2021-05-30 - Updated dependencies in package.json
+* 2022-11-13 - Added support for remotes and shortcut buttons for low battery notifications.

 ## Useful Links